anxhirr/anxhirr.github.io/README.md

 # My Portfolio

 Nothing Special,
-just a Webpage built with React adn Sass
+just a Webpage built with React and Sass

 # Contents